Category Archives: mermaid

 5 Comments

-Filed under carving wood, doll & dolls & dollmaking & doll making, eco crafts & green projects, mermaid, spoon carving, Tottie Tomato Loves, wooden dolls, woodwork
+Filed under carving wood, doll & dolls & dollmaking & doll making, eco crafts & green projects, mermaid, spoon carving, Tottie Tomato Loves, wooden dolls

 Respite from world events in carving spoons with love